-The act (TIPRA) increased and extends the higher AMT exemption amounts that were to expire at the end of 2005.
-For 2005 the maximum AMT exemption for a return with a married filing jointly or surviving spouse status was \$58,000.
-The (MFJ) maximum AMT exemption amount for 2006 is \$62,550.
-Similar increases are discussed later for other filing statuses.
-Also, for 2006 all nonrefundable personal credits can be used to offset the regular income tax and the AMT.
+The Tax Increase Prevention and Reconciliation Act (TIPRA) increased and extended the higher AMT exemption amounts that were to expire at the end of 2005.
+The (MFJ) maximum AMT exemption amount for 2006 was \$62,550.
+Similar increases were made for other filing statuses.
+At press time of this publication there has not been a provision to extend the higher AMT exemption amounts for the 2007 tax year.

-The age limit that now applies to the "kiddie tax" has been raised to 18 from 14.
+The age limit that now applies to the kiddle tax has been raised to 18 from 14.
 The rules otherwise remain the same.
-The calculation(s) required for 2006 have changed due to the inflationary adjustments.
+The calculation(s) required for 2007 have changed due to the inflationary adjustments.

-The 5% and 10% Capital Gain (long-term) and qualified dividend rates were set to expire at the end of 2008.
+The 5% and 10% capital gain (long-term) and qualified dividend rates were set to expire at the end of 2008.
 The act extended these rates through 2010.